Tools and Materials

 Safety

-- Wear work gloves, a dust mask and eye protection when handling or cutting wood.
+- Wear a respirator, hearing protection and eye protection when cutting wood.

 - Wash your hands after working with treated wood.